Dynamic row level security with Analysis services tabular model

 Task 1: Create the user security table and define data relationship

-We’ll come back to these users in upcoming tasks.
+You'll see these users in upcoming tasks.

 Task 2: Create the tabular model with facts and dimension tables

-Import all the necessary tables in to the model as shown below.
+Import all the necessary tables into the model as shown below.

 Next, add the proper functions for both DimSalesTerritory and DimUserSecurity tables, as shown below under Row Filters tab.

 In this step, you use the LOOKUPVALUE function to return values for a column in which the Windows user name matches the one the USERNAME function returns.
 You can then restrict queries to where the LOOKUPVALUE returned values match ones in the same or related table.
 In the DAX Filter column, type the following formula: